Jsebas0721/phase-1-final-project/README.md

 Cocktail Finder is a tool open to the public to get drink recipes.

+## Description

+Cocktail Finder is more than an App, is a tool that everyody can use to find a Cocktail Recipe of their taste. it provides an extensive Cocktails list which can be filtered by Name, Liquor Ingredient or First Letter.
+Each drink card provides its Name, Picture, Ingredients and Preparation instructions.

 ## Installation

 1. Open up [GitHub Repository](https://github.com/Jsebas0721/phase-1-final-project-cocktail-finder) in your Web browser